Happy day after the full moon. The forty-second Moon Prize, goes to Joani Reese's haunting poem "Elegy."

 I banish man-child from my home,

 and toss his troubles to the curb

 I finally extract my life,

-ll never own his fate;
+aware he'll never own his fate;

 forward, fall alone,

 his troubles blamed on everyone.